joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

 ## 2. Getting our Rails repository ready for deployment

 - Now navigate to the root directory of your Rails application and check if you have a `Dockerfile` already present.

-If your Rails application was created on Rails version 7.1 or greater, <a href="https://rubyonrails.org/2023/10/5/Rails-7-1-0-has-been-released">Rails now by default ships with a Dockerfile</a>.
+    - If your Rails application was created on Rails version 7.1 or greater, <a href="https://rubyonrails.org/2023/10/5/Rails-7-1-0-has-been-released">Rails now by default ships with a Dockerfile</a>.
     - If not, we can use the <a href="https://github.com/fly-apps/dockerfile-rails">dockerfile-rails gem</a> for generating Dockerfile and related files.

 Make sure you have a `Dockerfile` present because Kamal uses a docker image for deployment.

 Next thing is to make sure you have health check route.
-Again if your application was created on Rails version 7.1 or greater, you should have an `/up` route which determines whether your application is up or not.- If you don't have an `/up` health check route, you can add this following code to your `config/routes.rb`{: .filepath} file:
+Again if your application was created on Rails version 7.1 or greater, you should have an `/up` route which determines whether your application is up or not.- If you don't have an `/up` health check route, you can add this following code to your `config/routes.rb` file:

 ```routes.rb
 get '/up', to: ->(env) { [204, {}, ['']] }